 It is hard to beat Johns Hopkins University if you wish to study Biomedical Engineering.
 Bio Engineering majors from Johns Hopkins University earn a boost of approximately 7.1% above the typical income of Bio Engineering graduates.
 Johns Hopkins University is among the largest schools in Maryland.

 If you're interested in Johns Hopkins, better hit the books.
 The typical SAT score of applicants is 1,435.Roughly 84.7% of the instructors at Johns Hopkins University are full-time and get normal office hours, so they should be more accessible to students.
-Videos from Johns Hopkins can be a good way to explore university.
+Look at a few school videos for more information on student life is like.

 Rutgers University - New Brunswick is among your best bets if you want to study Biomedical Engineering.
 Soon after graduating, Bio Engineering students typically make around $59,970 in the first five years of their career.
 The setting in a big city is tremendous for scholars trying to find adequate chances for social networking, experience, and life.